erikskaar/media_uploader/README.md

 Building can be done using `cargo build --release`.
 If you want to build for a linux installation you should build using `cargo build --release --target x86_64-unknown-linux-gnu`.
-Please note that if you are attempting to build it on a mounted volume, you will have to run the build commands in an un-mounted volume before you move them onto the mounted one.
+Please note that if you are attempting to build it on a mounted network volume, you will have to run the build commands in an local volume before you move them onto the network one.

 To run the program, make sure you are in the same folder as the `media_uploader` binary and then run ` ./media_uploader --config config.yml`.
 It should be able to find the `config.yml` and `.env` file if the binary is